Sexy Money, 2014

 Credits

-- Director, sound & camera: Karin Junger
+- Cinematographer: Karin Junger

-- Additional sound: Simone Galavazi
+- Sound: Simone Galavazi

-- Editors: Dorith Vinken, Maurice Bedaux
+- Editors: Dorith Vinken & Maurice Bedaux

-- Commissioning editor IKON: Margje de Koning
+- Commissioning editor ikon: Margje de Koning